Skip to main content

 1 mentions Positive Neutral Negative

-The character development is generally praised, with the two main characters being well written, though some users found aspects of the character design, such as Ariane's appearance, less appealing.
+The character development was generally well-received, with the two main characters being well-written.
+However, some users expressed dissatisfaction with Ariane's character design.

 Skip Critic Reviews